-- The S-65E navigation lock between the Kissimmee River and Lake Okeechobee is closed with no locktender on duty due to low water levels.
+- The S-65E navigation lock between the Kissimmee River and Lake Okeechobee reopened on Aug.
+25 after water levels sufficiently rose to allow boat traffic.

 - These locks on the north shore of Lake Okeechobee remain closed:

-- S-135 at J&S Fish Camp in Martin County
+- o S-135 at J&S Fish Camp in Martin County

 - o S-193 at Taylor Creek in Okeechobee County

 - o G-36 at Henry Creek in Okeechobee County

 - S-127 at Buckhead Ridge in Glades County

 - S-131 at Lakeport in Glades County